gardener/gardener/docs/development/testmachinery_tests.md

 There are two special directories that are dynamically filled with the correct test files:

-- **charts:** the charts will be downloaded and saved in this directory
+- **charts** - the charts will be downloaded and saved in this directory
-- **repository** contains the repository.yaml file that the target helm repos will be read from and the cache where the `stable-index.yaml` file will be created
+- **repository** - contains the `repository.yaml` file that the target helm repos will be read from and the cache where the `stable-index.yaml` file will be created

 ### System Tests

 This directory contains the system tests that have a special meaning for the testmachinery with their own Test Definition.
-Currently these system tests consists of:
+Currently, these system tests consist of:

 - Shoot creation
 - Shoot deletion
 - Shoot Kubernetes update
 - Gardener Full reconcile check

-#### Shoot Creation test
+#### Shoot Creation Test

 Create Shoot test is meant to test shoot creation.